Growing Edibles in Shade

 - Spinach - 3 to 4 hours of sun is all you need, as spinach will bolt in full sun.

-Many other edibles will do quite well with less than full sun, but closer to 6 hours a day will be necessary for brussel sprouts, cabbage, cauliflower, celery, garlic and turnips.
+Many other edibles will do quite well with less than full sun, but closer to 6 hours a day will be necessary for brussels sprouts, cabbage, cauliflower, celery, garlic and turnips.

 Don’t frustrate yourself trying to grow tomatoes, peppers and other full sun crops in part shade.
 It just isn’t going to work out anywhere near satisfactory.
 Be sure to monitor moisture carefully.
 Growing with root competition will require extra water as well as nutrients.
 Concrete can reflect sun and create heat and may increase the sunlight reaching your plants.
 Use bedding plants from a nursery or your own seedlings to get a head start on the growing season.